About Next Leaf

 Owner Abigail Wiebe

-Abigail Wiebe (owner, editor, designer) graduated from the University of Virginia with a degree in English and a minor in biology.
+Abigail Wiebe (owner, editor, designer) graduated from the University of Virginia in 2006 with a degree in English and a minor in biology.
 After working in labs and fieldwork for years during and after college, she went on to combine the worlds of language and science by working in the publications department of an environmental consulting company in Portland, Oregon.
 Upon leaving that position to move back east, she began freelancing.
-She has been working in the publications and publishing field for 10 years now and loves the variety of clients she gets to work with as a consultant.
+She has been working in the publications and publishing field for over 15 years now and loves the variety of clients she gets to work with as a consultant.
 With each client and project, she learns something new.
 She lives in Charlottesville, Virginia, and looks forward to using her passion and expertise to help others for many years to come.